 - Fragile Speedster: Scavinging Goblins are easy to summon creatures that provide positive effects when summoned, but are overall rather weak.

 - Magic Misfire: Downplayed.
-All spells have a decent change of producing a failure.
+All spells have a decent chance of producing a failure.
 However, a failed spell still produces Quiddity that can be used to acquire more spells and creatures.

 - Luck Manipulation Mechanic: Some dice allow you to reroll a die if it lands on a Reroll face.
 They usually have an added effect on top of this.